 The following summary unaudited pro forma condensed combined financial information was derived from the unaudited pro forma condensed combined financial statements of Allscripts and A4 incorporated by reference in this prospectus supplement.
 The pro forma other financial data and operating data was derived from historical operating statistics of each of Allscripts and A4.
 The unaudited pro forma condensed combined financial statements for the year ended December 31, 2004 are based on the audited financial statements of each of Allscripts and A4 incorporated by reference in this prospectus supplement.
-The unaudited pro forma condensed combined financial statements of each of Allscripts and A4, incorporated by reference in this prospectus supplement.
-The unaudited pro forma condensed combined financial information gives effect to both this offering, the application of the estimated net proceeds therefrom, and the A4 Acquisition as if each had operating data.
-The summary unaudited pro forma condensed combined financial information gives effect to the sale of 7,300,000 shares of our common stock in this offering and our receipt of approximately \$117.8 million of net proceeds, based on an assumed public offering price of \$17.11 per share (which was the last reported sale price of our common stock on the Nasdaq National Market on February 9, 2006) and after deducting underwriting discounts and commissions and estimated expenses of this offering payable by us, as described under "Use of Proceeds."
-This offering is not conditioned upon the consummation of the A4 Acquisition.
-We can not assure you that the A4 Acquisition will be consummated on the terms described herein or at all.
+The unaudited pro forma condensed combined financial statements for the nine months ended September 30, 2005 are based on the unaudited financial information gives effect to this offering, the application of the estimated net proceeds therefrom, the IDX stock repurchase and the A4 Acquisition as if each had occurred on January 1, 2004 in the case of statement of operations data or September 30, 2005 in the case of balance sheet data and other financial and operating data.
+The summary unaudited pro forma condensed combined financial information gives effect to the sale of 7,300,000 shares of our common stock in this offering and our receipt of approximately \$122.2 million of net proceeds, based on the public offering price of \$17.75 per share and after summary unaudited pro forma condensed combined financial information gives effect to the sale of 7,250,000 shares of our common stock from IDX for an aggregate purchase price of \$21.1 million, based on a price per share of \$16.86 which is 95% of the public offering price per share in this offering (the net price per share we will receive in this offering) of \$17.75.
+This offering is not conditioned upon the consummation of the A4 Acquisition or the IDX stock repurchase.
+We cannot assure you that the A4 Acquisition or the IDX stock repurchase will be consummated on the terms described herein or at all.